smoebot/Disable-SslVerification/README.md

 # Disable-SslVerification.ps1

 Powershell.
-Disable SSL tcertificate validation for Powershell requests
+Disable SSL certificate validation for Powershell requests

 Connecting to web interfaces that have an invalid certificate in PowerShell is not allowed - Powershell refuses connection if any validity check fails.